DataFire/Integrations/integrations/generated/google_content/README.md

   * maxDaysInTransit `integer`: Maximum transit time.
   * methodName `string`: The name of the shipping method.
   * minDaysInTransit `integer`: Minimum transit time.

+### OrderMerchantProvidedAnnotation
+* OrderMerchantProvidedAnnotation `object`
+  * key `string`: Key for additional merchant provided (as key-value pairs) annotation about the line item.
+  * value `string`: Value for additional merchant provided (as key-value pairs) annotation about the line item.

 ### OrderPaymentMethod
 * OrderPaymentMethod `object`